+[Heading inserted in Gazette 31 Jul 2001 p.
+3948.]

 Form 1

 Home Building Contracts Act 1991

 Home Building Contracts Regulations 1992

 PRELIMINARY NOTICE UNDER SECTION 17(3)

 [If you intend to make an application to the Disputes Tribunal under section 17(1) of the Home Building Contracts Act 1991, the application cannot be made until this preliminary notice has been completed and given to the other party.
 A copy of this notice must also be given to the Disputes Tribunal at the time the application is made to the Disputes Tribunal.]